-In our last issue of Growthlines, I examined the role of the strategic plan in effectively executing performance management.
+In my last post, I examined the role of the strategic plan in effectively executing performance management.
 One component of the strategic plan warranted a closer look, so I have expanded on it in this month’s edition.
 That component?
 Accountability.

-In September I wrote: You must instill accountability into your strategic plan.
+In the previous post I wrote: You must instill accountability into your strategic plan.
 For each strategic and internal project you have selected on your plan, spell out milestone outcomes or tasks, the date they are due, and who is responsible to complete them.
 Then employ two essential keys to increasing the completion rate on these milestone tasks:

 - Make progress on your strategic plan highly visible, and

 - Hold people accountable to produce what they promised in the plan.

 Data on our clients shows that these two keys generate a minimum of 20% improvement in completion rate.

 To effectively manage accountability for completing your strategic projects, hold team accountability sessions or meetings bi-weekly.
 Less than that, and the group loses focus on the plan, outcome completion suffers and, therefore, performance suffers.
 Increased completion of tasks equates to increased performance, provided your strategy is correct.

 We all remember being in kindergarten and wanting to have the most gold stars (at least I hope you remember).
 The names of every student and their gold stars were on the classroom wall, and our competitive instincts kicked in.
 No one wanted to be behind.
 This doesn’t change as we leave school and enter the workforce.
 I can remember my very first job of stuffing parts for the assembly of TV antennas into little manila envelopes in the garage of my neighbor.
 We were paid by the envelope and each of us kids wanted to end the day with the most pay.